MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-policies-policy-view.md

 | [![Yammer icon](images/o365-yammer-30x30.png)](https://products.office.com/yammer/yammer-overview) <br> [Yammer]((https://products.office.com/yammer/yammer-overview)) | ? | ? | ? | ? | ? | ? | ? |

 ## Device-based conditional access
-Azure Active Directory enables single sign-on to devices, apps, and services from anywhere.
+Microsoft Azure Active Directory (Azure AD) enables single sign-on to devices, apps, and services from anywhere.
 For certain resources in your environment, granting access to the right users might not be good enough.
 In addition to the right users, you also might require that access attempts can only be performed using a managed device.
 Learn more about [device-based conditional access](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-policy-connected-applications).

 |**Client**|**Android**|**Browser**|**iOS**|**Mac OS X**|**Windows Desktop**|**Windows 10 Mobile**|**Windows 10 Modern Apps**|
 |:-----|:-----:|:------:|:------:|:-----:|:-----:|:-----:|:-----:|